ooni/probe-cli/internal/httpclientx/DESIGN.md

 and, if so, with which status code, which is needed to intercept `401` responses to take the appropriate logging-in actions.

-7. Make the design extensible such that re-adding unused functionality (such as cloud fronting) does not require us to refactor the code much.
+7. Make the design extensible such that re-adding unused functionality does not require us to refactor the code much.

 8. Functional equivalent with existing packages (modulo the existing functionality that is not relevant anymore).